Our team provides the veterinary and nursing experience and expertise that is needed to deliver an excellent service at an exceptional price.

 Roger Wilkinson MA VetMB MRCVS CertVD CertSAM PgC(cardiology)

-Roger provides a medical, dermatological, cardiology and ultrasonography referral service.
-This extension of our service continues our ethos of “affordable referrals”.
+Roger leads our medical, dermatological, cardiology and ultrasonography referral service.

 Roger qualified from Cambridge University in 1991.
 Roger holds the RCVS Certificates in Dermatology and Medicine, the International Veterinary Ultrasound Society (IVUS) certificate and the PgC in Cardiology.
 From 2000 – 2014 he was a partner in a large small animal hospital in Yorkshire where he took medical and dermatological referrals.
 Roger founded a mobile medical support service for general practices in 2015.
 He has published a wide range of articles in Veterinary Times and he has been a speaker at BSAVA Congress, BSAVA regional meetings, the British Veterinary Zoological Society, the Veterinary Cardiovascular Society and the Nationwide Labs CPD program.
 Roger gained RCVS Advanced practitioner status in 2015.
 He has two teenage sons.
 He enjoys running and is a keen naturalist and bird-watcher.